dev-wantap/rconify/README.md

-# RCONify - RCON Bridge for Minecraft Bedrock Server
+# RCONify - RCON Bridge for Minecraft Bedrock Dedicated Server

 RCONify is a Python-based bridge server that provides RCON (Remote Console) functionality to Minecraft Bedrock Edition servers, which do not natively support the RCON protocol.